alxblzd/alxblzd.github.io/_posts/2025-01-19-proj-coraza-owasp-crs-haproxy.md

 ## Why I built this

 HAProxy is still my preferred edge proxy.
-It's fast, stable, and behaves predictably under load.
+It's fast, stable, and behaves predictably.

 I wanted proper WAF protection, but I also wanted to understand how a WAF actually works under the hood.
 Not just "enable it and hope for the best."
 I didn't want a heavy, all-in-one stack or something that hides the logic behind too many layers.